jordanmpalmer/Ramshorn5e/4. Mechanics/Equipment/Weapons.md

 Many weapons have special properties related to their use, as shown in the Weapons table.

-***Ammunition***.
+>***Ammunition***.
 You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).
-At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield. ^amunition
+At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
+>

-If you use a weapon that has the ammunition property to make a melee attack, you treat the weapon as an improvised weapon (see "Improvised Weapons" later in the section).
-A sling must be loaded to deal any damage when used in this way. ^amunition
+>If you use a weapon that has the ammunition property to make a melee attack, you treat the weapon as an improvised weapon (see "Improvised Weapons" later in the section).
+A sling must be loaded to deal any damage when used in this way. ^ammunition

 ***Finesse***.
 When making an attack with a finesse weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
 You must use the same modifier for both rolls. ^finesse